Get a unique chance to see Hydra Island yourself on Our Most Beloved

 The town of Hydra is the unique settlement of the island; it counts some 3000 permanent residents and presents the originality that no vehicles are allowed within it.
 The people, locals, and visitors go from one place to another only on foot or on donkeys’ backs.

 There are a number of Monasteries in the hills beyond the town, both over an hour’s hike away, but worthwhile for the views and the sense of history they provide.

 Hydra island has been inhabited since Pre Historic Times, and some believe it was the home of the Hydra – the horrible monster Heracles killed, thus its name.
 Little has been recorded of the island’s ancient history, but it is known that it played an important role in the 15th century, when people from the mainland and other islands sought refuge from attacking pirates and Turks.

-It was one of the strongest islands during the war of Independence which began in 1821, and contributed with its huge fleet of 130 ships.
-Many of the buildings around the harbour date back to the 18th century.
+It was one of the strongest islands during the war of Independence which began in 1821 and contributed with its huge fleet of 130 ships.
+Many of the buildings around the harbor date back to the 18th century.

 “Hydra Island” Traveler’s Reviews

 From the first moments arriving in Hydra, you realize how beautiful it is.
 White houses built around the port, many cafes and tavernas with the numerous small boats and lots of donkeys to carry you arround.

 Crucero muy completo para pasar un dia disfrutando de estas tres islas.
 Hidra es la más bonita y hay tiempo suficinete para visitarla, sin entretenerse mucho.
 El tiempo para Poros es suficiente.
 En Egina, decidimos pasar las dos horas y media en la playa, ya que ibamos con niñas.
 Todo el personal muy atento, se hace muy agradable y divertido, los bailes y musica en vivo griega.
 Recomendado 100%

 mi e piacuto molto hydra! molto bella y tradizionale!